• Skip to primary navigation

 First, while the search function is great, and you can search by actor as well as title and filter via 4K content, it does push Amazon content to the top of the list, which not all users will appreciate.

-One thing we do like is the new picture in picture option, which means you can have two apps open at the same time.
-While this might not seem like the most useful thing for a TV stick, if you have Alexa sending you answers, it will only take up part of the screen while you continue watching whatever you were interested in.
+One thing we do like is the new picture-in-picture option, which means you can have two apps open at the same time.
+While this might not seem like the most useful thing for a TV stick, if you have Alexa sending you answers, it will only take up part of the screen while you continue watching whatever you are interested in.

 Buying